-Plan Description.
-The Center's medical benefits are provided through a self-insured plan and are made available to employees upon actual retirement.
+Plan Description - 'The Center's medical benefits are provided through a salf-insured medical plan and are made available to employees upon actual retirement.

-The employees are covered by the Parochial Employees' Retirement System of Louisiana, whose retirement eligibility (D.R.O.P. entry) provisions are as follows: 30 years of service at any age; age 55 and 25 years of service; age 60 and 10 years of service; or, age 65 and 7 years of service.

-For employees hired on and after January 1, 2007.
-Retirement eligibility (D.R.O.P. entry) provisions are as follows: age 55 and 30 years of service; age 62 and 10 years of service; or, age 67 and 7 years of service.
-Complete plan provisions are included in the official plan documents.
+The employees are covered by the Parochial Employees' Retirement System of Louisiana, whose retirement cligibility (D.R.O.P. entry) provisions are as follows: 30 years of service at any age; age 55 and 25 years of service; age 60 and 10 years of service; or, age 65 and 7 years of service.
+For employees hired on and after January 1, 2007 retirement eligibility (D.R.O.P. entry) provisions are as follows: age 55 and 30 years of service; age 62 and 10 years of service; or, age 67 and 7 years of service.

 Dental insurance coverage is provided to retirees.
 The employer pays 90 to 95% of the cost of the dental insurance (depending on the plan) for the retiree and 50% for dependents.
-The actuaries have used the unblended rates provided and include the actuarial costs and liability in the valuation of the medical benefits.
+We have used the unblended rates provided and included the actuarial cost and liability in the valuation of the medical benefits.
 All of the assumptions used for the valuation of the medical benefits have been used for dental insurance except for the trend assumption; zero trend was used for dental insurance.

-Life insurance coverage is available to retirees and the blended rate (active and retired) is \$0.65 per \$1,000 of insurance.
-The employer pays 100% of the cost of the retiree life insurance.
-Since GASB 45 requires the use of "unblended" rates, the actuaries have used the 94GAR mortality table described above to "unblend" the rates so as to reproduce the composite blended rate overall as the rate structure to calculate the actuarial valuation results for life insurance.

-All of the assumptions used for the valuation of the medical benefits have been used except for the trend assumption; zero trend was used for life insurance.
+Life insurance coverage is available to retirees based on blended rate (active and retired).
+The employer pays 100% of the cost of the retiree life insurance, but it is based on this blended rate.
+Since GASB Codification Section P50 requires the use of "unblended" rates, we have used the 94GAR mortality table described below to "unblend" the rates so as to reproduce the composite blended rate overall as the rate structure to calculate the actuarial valuation results for life insurance.
+Alt of the assumptions used for the valuation of the medical benefits have been used except for the trend assumption; zero trend was used for life insurance.
 Retiree insurance coverage amounts are reduced to 50% of the original level before retirement.

-Contribution Rates.
-Employees do not contribute to their post employment benefits costs until they become retirees and begin receiving those benefits.
+Contribution Rates - Employees do not contribute to their post-employment benefits costs until they become retirees and begin receiving those benefits.
 The plan provisions and contribution rates are contained in the official plan documents.

-Fund Policy.
-Until 2008, the Center recognized the cost of providing post-employment medical and life benefits (The Center's portion of the retiree medical, dental, and life benefit premiums) as an expense when the benefit premiums were due and thus financed the cost of the post-employment benefits on a pay-as-you-go basis.
-In 2014 and 2013, the Center's portion of health care funding cost for retired employees totaled 86,901 and \$83,503, respectively.
+Fund Policy - Until 2008, the Center recognized the cost of providing post-employment medical and life insurance benefits (the Center's portion of the retires medical and life insurance benefit premiums) as an expense when the benefit premiums were due and thus financed the cost of the post-employment benefits on a pay-as-you-go basis.
+In 2015 and 2014, the Center's portion of health care and life insurance funding cost for retired employees totaled \$93,853 and \$86,901, respectively.

-Effective January 1, 2008, the Center implemented Government Accounting Standards Board Statement Number 45, Accounting and Financial Reporting by Employers for Post employment Benefits Other than Pensions (GASB 45).
+Effective January 1, 2008, the Center implemented Government Accounting Standards Board Codification Section P50, Accounting and Financial Reporting by Employers for Post-employment Benefits Other than Pensions (GASB Codification Section).
 This amount was applied toward the Net OPEB Benefit Obligation as shown in the following table.